morgankenyon/DeepCreek/content/posts/drafts/right-vs-wrong.md

 And his disciples regularly demonstrated how much of Jesus' mission they didn't understand.
 They were pretty dense people.

 Yet they ended up transforming the world after Jesus left.

+How to balance the viewpoint of being right with Jesus's open invitation?